ArghyaChatterjee/Kdenlive-Tutorial/README.md

 # All-About-Kdenlive
-This repository is all about Kdenlive and it's implementation in my PhD.
+This repository is for creating a tutorial about video editing with Kdenlive and some tips and tricks about video editing.

 ## How to perform crop on a video in Kdenlive ?
 Answer: